 Place the vinegar, oil, sugar, salt, and a few grinds of pepper in a large bowl and whisk to combine.

 Slice the cucumbers into thin 1/8-inch-thick rounds.
 Place them in the bowl, add the chives, and toss to combine.
-Cover and refrigerate for at least 30 minutes or overnight to allow the flavors to marry.
-Taste and season with additional salt and pepper as needed before serving.
+Cover and refrigerate for at least 30 minutes or overnight to allow the flavors to meld.
+Taste and season with salt and pepper as needed before serving.

 Storage: Leftovers can be stored in an airtight container in the refrigerator for up to 3 days.